Yejashi/obsidianNotes/Research/AMDGPU/Intro To Register Pressure.md

 - The CU runs out of registers quickly
 - Only a few waves can be resident
 - Result: low occupancy

+Each wave is “expensive”, so only a few can fit on the CU at once.